huangli712/ACTest/docs/src/man/param.md

 *Definition:*

-> Correlation length ``\xi`` associated with the noise in the imaginary time axis.
+> Autocorrelation length ``\xi`` associated with the noise in the imaginary time axis.
 This parameter is useful only when tcorr = true.

 *Type:*